Fort Necessity National Battlefield: Battle of Fort Necessity (1754)

-After returning to the great meadows in northwestern Virginia, and what is now Fayette County, Pennsylvania, George Washington decided it prudent to reinforce his position.
+After returning to the Great Meadows in northwestern Virginia, and what is now Fayette County, Pennsylvania, George Washington decided it prudent to reinforce his position.
 Supposedly named by Washington as Fort Necessity or Fort of Necessity, the structure protected a storehouse for supplies such as gunpowder, rum, and flour.
 The crude palisade they erected was built more to defend supplies in the fort's storehouse from Washington's own men, whom he described as "loose and idle", than as a planned defense against a hostile enemy.
 The sutler of Washington's force was John Fraser, who earlier had been second-in-command at Fort Prince George.
-Later he served as Chief Scout to General Edward Braddock and then Chief Teamster to the Forbes Expedition.
+Later he served as chief of scouts to General Edward Braddock and then chief of guides to the Forbes Expedition.

 By June 13, 1754, Washington had under his command 295 colonials and the nominal command of 100 additional regular British army troops from South Carolina.
 Washington spent the remainder of June 1754 extending the wilderness road further west and down the western slopes of the Allegheny range into the valley of the Monongahela River.
 He wanted to create a river crossing point roughly 41 mi away, near Redstone Creek and Redstone Old Fort.

 This was a prehistoric Native American earthwork mound on a bluff overlooking the river crossing.
 The aboriginal mound structure may have once been part of a fortification.
-Five years later in the war, Fort Burd was constructed at Redstone Old Fort.
+Five years later in the war, in 1759, Fort Burd was constructed at Redstone Old Fort.
 The area eventually became the site of Nemacolin Castle and Brownsville, Pennsylvania—an important western jumping-off point for travelers crossing the Alleghenies in the late 18th and early 19th centuries.

 To reach the Ohio River basins' navigable waters as soon as possible on the Monongahela River, Washington chose to follow Nemacolin's Trail, a Native American trail which had been somewhat improved by colonists, with Nemacolin's help.
 He preferred this to following the ridge-hopping, high-altitude path traversed by the western part of the route that was later chosen for Braddock's Road.
-It jogged to the north near the fort and passed over another notch near Confluence, Pennsylvania into the valley and drainage basin of the Youghiogheny River.
+It jogged to the north near the fort and passed over another notch near Confluence, Pennsylvania, into the valley and drainage basin of the Youghiogheny River.
 The Redstone destination at the terminus of Nemacolin's Trail was a natural choice for an advanced base.
 The location was one of the few known good crossing points where both sides of the wide deep river had low accessible banks; steep sides were characteristic of the Monongahela River valley.

 Late in the day on July 3, Washington did not know the French situation.
 Believing his situation was impossible, he accepted surrender terms which allowed the peaceful withdrawal of his forces, which he completed on July 4, 1754.
 The French subsequently occupied the fort and then burned it.
 Washington did not speak French, and stated later that if he had known that he was confessing to the "assassination" of Joseph Coulon de Jumonville, he would not have signed the surrender document.